ilyachenko/AAID/scaffolding/pnpm-express-react.md

 **⚠️ TypeScript Import Fix**: Use type-only imports for shared types.

-Update `client/src/App.tsx` to test the connection:
+Update `client/src/App.tsx` to test the connection with colorful console logs:

 ```tsx
 import { useState, useEffect } from 'react'